fmalmeida/bacannot/README.md

 Are you curious about changes between releases?
 See the [changelog](CHANGELOG.md).

+* If you want to execute a release that is not the latest, you must build the docker image of that specific release since available tools and image strucure may change.
+[See the instructions for that](earlier_releases_instructions.md).
 * Versions below 2.0 are no long supported.

 ### Complementary pipelines